Overview of District of Columbia Taxes

 Washington, D.C.
 Property Tax Deductions and Credits

-- The Homestead Deduction is available for homeowners living in a principal residence that consists of no more than five units.
-It reduces assessed value by $71,400.
-At the current property tax rate of $0.85 per $100 in assessed value, the Homestead Deduction can save a homeowner about $600 annually.
+The Homestead Deduction is available for homeowners living in a principal residence that consists of no more than five units.
+It reduces assessed value by $75,700.

-- The Senior Citizen or Disabled Property Owner Tax Relief program reduces the property tax bill of eligible homeowners by 50%.
+The Senior Citizen or Disabled Property Owner Tax Relief program reduces the property tax bill of eligible homeowners by 50%.
 Eligible homeowners must be at least 65 years old or disabled.
-Their property must be their primary residence, and have no more than five units.
-They cannot have a total federal adjusted gross income of greater than $127,100.
+The property in question must be their primary residence and have no more than five units.
+They cannot have a total federal adjusted gross income of greater than $125,000 either.

-- The First-Time Home buyer Individual Income Tax Credit is a tax credit available to new homeowners in Washington, D.C.
-It is equal to $5,000.
+The First-Time Homebuyer Individual Income Tax Credit is a tax credit available to new homeowners in Washington, D.C.
+It is generally equal to the lesser of $5,000 ($2,500 if married filing separately) or the purchase price of a home.
 It is an income tax credit, so new homeowners should apply for it when completing their income taxes.

-- The Assessment Cap Credit protects homeowners from rapid increases in house prices.
+The Assessment Cap Credit protects homeowners from rapid increases in house prices.
 The credit limits increases in assessed values to 10% per year.
-In increases beyond that amount will be automatically counteracted by the credit, equal to the excess taxes.
+Increases beyond that amount will reduce the taxable assessed value of your home.

 Washington, D.C.
 Property Tax Rates

-As described above, the total property tax rate in Washington D.C. is $0.85 per $100 in assessed value.
-So, for example, let’s say you have a home with a market value of $300,000.
-It is assessed at $300,000, but since it is your principal residence, you are eligible to receive the Homestead Deduction.
-That will reduce your assessed value to $228,600.
-Applying the rate of $0.85, you would owe $1,943 annually.
+As described above, the total property tax rate in Washington, D.C. is $0.85 per $100 in assessed value.
+So let’s say you have a home with a market value of $300,000.
+It's assessed at $300,000, but since it is your principal residence, you are eligible to receive the Homestead Deduction.
+That will reduce your assessed value to $224,300.
+Applying the rate of $0.85, you would owe $1,906.

-That means your effective property tax rate would be 0.64%.
-What is an effective tax rate?
-It is the amount paid annually as a percentage of annual property taxes.
-In DC, the average effective property tax rate paid by homeowners is 0.57%.
+That means your effective property tax rate, which is your annual payments as a percentage of your home value, would be 0.64%.
+In Washington, D.C., the overall average effective property tax rate is 0.55%.